 What is a Ticket?

-Most highly evolved help desks have automated their system so that users can submit tickets and/or issue a service request by visiting a self-help portal.
-These portals can also include service catalogs where a user can select the service request from a menu and issue it automatically to the help desk.
+Most highly evolved help desks have automated their system so that users can submit tickets and/or issue a service request by visiting a service portal.